charlesorourke/sprout/readme.md

   - Generation of models and controllers, optionally with predefined actions and views, and database schema migrations
   - Database schema management through migrations
-  - Documentation generation
+  - Project documentation generation
-  - Executing test
+  - Running tests
   - User-defined tasks - possibly for release scripts etc.
 * RESTful API

-##Applications
+###Applications
 * Before and after callback options
 * Plain PHP view templates with alternate syntax PHP control structures and
 * Really great HTML view helpers for building forms, etc.
 * Automatic minifying for HTML, CSS, and JS that can be disabled
 * View and asset caching